One of the basic principles in game theory is that you should look forward and reason back.

 - If MegaCorp doesn’t run the ads, then Startupo will likely choose to enter the market, since it leads to a better outcome for them than not entering the market (outcome #1 versus outcome #3).
 In this case, MegaCorp will get their #3 outcome.

 Based on this, it’s clear that MegaCorp should run its advertising campaign, in order to prevent Startupo from entering the market.
-Doing this means that they will get their #2 choice, similarly to Startupo, while if they decide to not run the ads, they will get their #3 choice, while Startupo will get their #1 choice.
+Doing this means that they will get their #2 choice, similarly to Startupo, while if they decide to not run the ads, then they will get their #3 choice, while Startupo will get their #1 choice.

 Considerations when applying this principle